 - Using tools like Screaming Frog and Buzzsumo to get a full list of your competitor’s website pages

-- Look at your main competitors’ website structure – are there any service or category pages that your site is missing?
+- Look at your main competitors’ website structure – are there any service or category pages missing your site?

 - Review competitors’ blog post content to see if there are topics you have missed or you can improve on

-You’ll need to sift through your competitors’ content to find the most valuable and relevant pages.
+You must sift through your competitors’ content to find the most useful and relevant pages.
 It’s important to remember that copying other peoples’ content directly can negatively impact your search engine rankings.
 Therefore, it’s best to take inspiration and improve on your competitors’ content to protect your site’s SEO.
 Take a look at our guide on this here.